Dan Howdle | Updated May 19th, 2022

-Sky Mobile promotes itself on being unusually flexible, with features such as the ability to roll over data from month to month and store it for up to three years, as well as the option of changing your plan at will.
-You can even swap your phone for a different model halfway through a two-year contract.
+Sky Mobile promotes itself on being unusually flexible, with features such as the ability to roll over data from month to month and store it for up to three years, as well as the option of changing your data plan at will and swapping your handset mid-contract.

 The company says it came up with its flexible service offerings after interviewing tens of thousands of people about what they liked and disliked about existing mobile phone plans.
 And the conclusion, says Sky, is that customers wanted to be able to adjust their plans at will and avoid paying for things they don't need.
 So did the company get it right?
 Is Sky Mobile all it's cracked up to be?
 Let's take a look.

 All the company's plans work in the same way, with that much-touted flexibility.
-While it's now fairly commonplace for providers to allow customers to roll over unused data at the end of the month, most won't let you keep it for longer than a month.
-In contrast, with Sky Mobile you can 'piggy-bank' all your unused data for up to three years - a feature that the company reckons saves its customers an average of £50 a year.
+While some providers allow customers to roll over unused data at the end of the month, most won't let you keep it for longer than a month.
+In contrast, with Sky Mobile you can 'piggy-bank' all your unused data for up to three years.

 Sky Mobile is a mobile virtual network operator (MVNO), and its services run on the O2 network.
 There's good 4G coverage, with Ofcom recently confirming that O2 can now provide 4G mobile data coverage to 99% of the UK population.
 O2 also has a growing 5G network, and all Sky’s SIM-only deals offer access to 5G, subject to being used in a 5G-ready handset.

-According to Ofcom's latest customer satisfaction figures , O2 has one of the lowest levels of complaints of any mobile operator, at just two per 10,000 customers.
-An impressive 86% of O2 users say they're happy with their signal coverage, putting O2 on a par with Vodafone, but pipped to the top spot by Giffgaff, 95% of whose customers are satisfied.
+According to Ofcom's latest customer satisfaction figures , O2 has one of the lowest levels of complaints of any mobile operator, with just 1% of customers dissatisfied.
+An impressive 93% of O2 users say they're happy with their signal coverage, putting O2 on a par with Vodafone, but pipped to the top spot by Giffgaff, 95% of whose customers are satisfied.

 Of course, in order to be certain that you'll get decent coverage in your own home, you'll need to use Sky Mobile's availability checker and it's not a bad idea to ask around amongst your neighbours as well.

-However, the service's much-vaunted flexibility really is a big advantage for many.
-If you find the amount of data that you use varies a lot from month to month, this could be a really useful feature; and one that could be a life-saver for families with social media-mad teenagers.
+On the upside, the service's data Piggybank scheme is a big selling point.
+If you find the amount of data that you use varies a lot from month to month, this could be a really useful feature; and one that could be ideal for families needing to top up the data of social media-mad teenagers.
 As a bonus, families already signed up to Sky's TV service can enjoy free data for watching any Sky TV app.